paschalugwu/alx-data_science-unsupervised/clustering-geospatial_analysis/README.md

 **2. Personal Motivation**

-My passion for unraveling insights from diverse industries, coupled with my background in biochemistry and bioinformatics, ignited my curiosity for this project.
+My passion for unraveling insights from diverse industries, ignited my curiosity for this project.
 The prospect of using data science to explore global development trends on a geographical scale was immensely appealing.
 This project aligns perfectly with my career aspirations of becoming a data scientist who can bridge the gap between complex data and clear, actionable insights.

 **Methodology**